aziomq/aziomq4-x/CONTRIBUTING.md

 but should otherwise not commit their own contributions.

 ### Copyrights and Licenses
-All AUTHORS share in collective ownership of the code, ther is no Copyright Assignment process.
+All AUTHORS share in collective ownership of the code, there is no Copyright Assignment process.

 ZeroMQ and it's C4 process strongly favor the GPLv3, however this library exists